lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 <sup>Downloads a clip from Twitch</sup>

 **-u / --id (REQUIRED)**
-The ID of the Clip to download, currently only accepts the string identifier and will accept URLs in the future.
+The ID or URL of the Clip to download.

 **-o / --output (REQUIRED)**
 File the program will output to.